tingletech/fixity_checker/README.md

 After checking all files and directories supplied on the command line, the existance of all files ever noted is verified.

-The command exits with a error if any file has changed or is missing.
+The command exits with a non-zero exit code (unsuccessful) if any file has changed or is missing.
+No STDOUT/STDERR is produced and an exit code of 0 is issued upon successful execution.
+Running this from the crontab will cause an email to be sent if files change or go missing.

-I'm running this from cron twice a week over certain directories of content files.
+TODO: better alerts (email, Amazon SNS, growl)

 ```
 usage: checker [-h] [--update] [--data_url DATA_URL] [--hashlib HASHLIB]